andyzhangx/demo/aks/azurefile-snapshot-restore-firewall-analysis.md

 For the **AKS managed Azure File CSI driver add-on**, the `csi-azurefile-controller` Deployment runs inside the **AKS-managed control plane (hcp)**, not on the user's nodepool.

-Consequences:
+Consequences that shape the rest of this document:
-- Its outbound traffic exits from the **Microsoft-managed underlay/overlay network**, not from the customer's vnet.
+- Outbound traffic exits from Microsoft-managed underlay, not from the customer's vnet.
-- The source IP is a floating MSFT-owned IP; the customer cannot know it or add it to a firewall allowlist.
-- Adding customer subnets to storage "Selected networks" has no effect on this pod, because the traffic never traverses those subnets.

-This is the root architectural cause of the #2121 behavior.
+- Source IP is not routable / not knowable from the customer side; any workaround based on "add my subnet / my NAT / my PE to the storage firewall" is by construction ineffective for this pod.
+- Anything that lets snapshot operations succeed against a firewalled storage account must therefore work **inside the token**, not by making the storage account trust the network origin.

 ---

-## 2. Management plane vs data plane — why `CreateFileShare` works but snapshot restore doesn't
+## 2. Management plane vs data plane — why `CreateFileShare` was never blocked

 Azure Storage exposes two independent endpoints: